Enforce sign-in for Desktop

 $ echo '{"allowedOrgs":["myorg"]}' | sudo tee /usr/share/docker-desktop/registry/registry.json

 This creates (or updates, if the file already exists) the registry.json file at /usr/share/docker-desktop/registry/registry.json and includes the organization information to which the user belongs.
-Make sure the file has the expected content and can't be edited by the user, only by root.
+Make sure the file has the expected content and that the user can't edit this file, only the root can.

 Verify that the content of the file contains the correct information: